 Some of Thiel‘s other portfolio investments in early-stage companies include Booktrack, Slide, LinkedIn, Friendster, Rapleaf, Geni.com, Yammer, Yelp Inc., Powerset, Practice Fusion, MetaMed, Vator, IronPort, Votizen, Asana, Big Think, Caplinked, Quora, Rypple,TransferWise, Nanotronics Imaging, Stripe, and Legendary Entertainment.

-Furthermore, I cover pitch decks extensively on Inner Circle, which is the ultimate fundraising training for entrepreneurs (learn more here).
+Furthermore, I cover pitch decks extensively on Inner Circle, which is the ultimate fundraising training where we help from A to Z with everything related to fundraising (learn more here).
 In essence, a killer pitch deck should include the following slides:

 - Market Size

 In this regard, if you are wondering how to create a pitch deck you may find interesting the video below where I cover this in detail.

 With that being said, let’s go ahead and take a look at the pitch deck template from Peter Thiel.

 The quotes from media outlets are very interesting.
 They give trust and add social proof to your venture.
 For any investor reviewing your slides, this will give instant credibility.
 On average, an investor will take around 2 minutes and 30 seconds to review a pitch deck.
 By having credible sources you will most likely increase the attention and investment of time on your materials.